Dropsource/monarch_site/README.md

 ## Local Development

 ```
-yarn run start
+yarn run start --host 0.0.0.0
 ```

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.
+The `--host` flag will allow access to your dev site from within the local network.

 ## Build